(I may earn a small commission from the products mentioned in this post.)

 - Cardio workouts, walk, bike, swim, jog or do yard work.
 These workouts enhance blood circulation.

-- Try Yoga, an instructor and the group support of a class may be good motivation to stretch on a regular basis.
+- Try Yoga, an instructor as well as the group support of a class may be good motivation to stretch on a regular basis.

 - Keep the body and fascia hydrated.
 Drink plenty of water.